 After the casserole has baked 15 minutes, remove from the oven and mix in the kale and cold cashew cheese.
 Use a fork or spoon to break the cheese into crumbly pieces.
 Top with pecans and bake for 10 minutes more.

-Make ahead: Prepare as directed, assemble the casserole, but don't bake it.
-Refrigerate, then continue baking as directed, but add another 5-10 minutes to the baking time (before adding kale, cheese and pecans).
+Make ahead: Prepare as directed, assemble the casserole, but refrigerate, don't bake it.
+The next day, continue baking as directed, but add another 5-10 minutes to the baking time (before adding kale, cheese and pecans).

 If you're pressed for time, consider buying pre-cut butternut squash.
 I would recommend fresh, not frozen, as frozen butternut squash tends to bake softer than fresh squash.